icterry/ianterry.io/_posts/2020-04-06-pass-the-hcispp-exam.md

 There are a number of useful books available to help you on your journey to getting HCISPP-certified.

-First, I'll talk about the ones I used:
+First, lets review the ones I used:

 1. [Official (ISC)<sup>2</sup> Guide to the HCISPP CBK](https://www.amazon.com/Official-ISC-Guide-HCISPP-Press/dp/1482262770#customerReviews)